d12frosted/elpa-mirror/gnu/corfu-readme.txt

   with auto completion. `RET' may accidentally commit an automatically selected candidate, while you actually wanted to start a new line.
-As an alternative we can unbind the `RET' key completely from `corfu-map' or reserve the `RET' key only in shell modes.
+As an alternative we can unbind the `RET' key completely from `corfu-map' or reserve the `RET' key only in shell modes using a menu-item filter.

   ┌────
   │ ;; TAB-only configuration